tjblaette/ngs/README.md

         your-input.bed \
         your-reference-genome-index.fai
 ```
+In case the index file does not exist yet, it can be created with the `make_genome_files.sh` script as described above.

 In addition to a sorted BED file, `sort_bed.sh` also generates a padded BED file, which is also sorted, whose entries are extended by 5 bp each in both the 3' and 5' direction.
 These padded BED files are required by targeted-enrichment pipeline to limit variant calling to the actual targets but include directly adjacent flanking regions as well, whose coverage is often also sufficent for analysis.